Two Ponds Farm

 2/14/2017

-How to Make a Pine Cone Wreath
+How to Make a Pinecone Wreath

-2 Comments
+14 Comments

 Read Now

 Last, you will need pine cones and lots of them!
-I have only used the Eastern White Pine cones because I have the most of them available, but I also prefer the look of these wreaths.
+I have only used the Eastern White Pine cones because I have most of them available, but I also prefer the look of these wreaths.
 Here is where the creative part of the process comes into play.
 You can use natural pine cones which you can spray with a matte or glossy acrylic spray if you wish to help protect them.
 A spray is not necessary but may help protect the wreath for long-term storage or if you plan on displaying the wreath outdoors.
-Regardless of whether or not you spray the cones I do recommend displaying the wreath in a sheltered area as wet pine cones will close.
+Regardless of whether or not you spray the cones, I do recommend displaying the wreath in a sheltered area as wet pine cones will close.
 A second option is to use bleached pine cones.
-Bleaching turns the cones a beautiful driftwood color which I plan to post about in the future so stay tuned!
+Bleaching turns the cones into a beautiful driftwood color which I plan to post about in the future so stay tuned!
 Or the pine cones can be spray painted any color you desire.

 I use spray paint that specifically states it can be used with wood.
 I have found that you often get less coverage with lighter colors (not really surprising) but if you like the look of the wood grain of the pine cone coming through the paint these can be beautiful.
-In general the glossy colors provide better coverage than the matte/flat or satin/semi-gloss.
+In general, the glossy colors provide better coverage than the matte/flat or satin/semi-gloss.
 You will also likely find that your color choices/finish are severely limited by what is available in the store and some brands of spray paint provide better coverage than others.
-Feel free to experiment with different brands, colors, and finishes to figure out what you like or message me if you have specific questions.
+Feel free to experiment with different brands, colors, and finishes to figure out what you like, or message me if you have specific questions.

 Picture